cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-02-15-Week-6-Project-1-And-Midterm-1.markdown

     4. Transcribe DNA to RNA and compute the reverse complement of a DNA strand
     5. Find open reading frames within a DNA strand
     6. Final step:  make it more accessible and user-friendly!

+&nbsp;&nbsp;&nbsp;
+### g++ flags
+A point of particular frustration for many, to ensure that your local builds look like our autograder be sure to build using the following flags.
+Moving forward in the course, we expect this as your standard build procedure.

+{% highlight bash %}
+g++ -Wall -Werror -Wpedantic -Wsign-compare -std=c++17 myProjectFile.cpp
+{% endhighlight %}

 &nbsp;&nbsp;&nbsp;&nbsp;